MollyAdamsson/Lets-go-for-an-adventure/README.md

 * As a returning visitor I want to try to take another path and see where that leads me.
 * As a returning visitor I want to be able to make my own decisions

-## The Game itself
+## Features and the game itself

 ### Welcome text

-* At the begining the user is welcomed by a header saying "It's time for an adventure!" an underneath is a short text about the game and what the user should ecpect, it also ask you about your name.
+* At the begining the user is welcomed by a header saying "It's time for an adventure!" and underneath is a short text about the game and what the user should expect, it also ask you about your name.

 ![Welcome text](readme.images/Welcome%2Bheader.png)